- 1 What is Zoom Poker?

 Watch that fast fold button!
 Mis-clicks are possible no matter what game you play, but if you’re dealt AA on the button and accidentally click fast fold, say goodbye to those rockets.

 It may seem that this debate is moot if players who don’t like Zoom Poker simply avoid Zoom Poker, but the ripple effect is a bit more complicated than that.
 Since a game with constant, seamless action for every player is such a big draw for recreational players, regulars are concerned that games within their own comfort zone will thin out.
-So essentially, they’ll either have to adapt to the new game or adapt to the new playing environment in the regular ring games.
+Essentially, they’ll either have to adapt to the new game or adapt to the new playing environment in the regular ring games.

 Do I earn more FPPs / VPPs Playing at Zoom Poker Tables?